Frequently Asked Questions

 If you are selected for the semi-final round, ensure that you bring the sheet music for the full orchestra with you.
 This is in case you are selected for the finals.
 PRISMA will not order or supply the orchestra parts, so it is important that you come fully prepared.
 It is easiest to select a piece in the public domain that has parts available online for example in the IMSLP library.

 In the past, students have selected concertos that are still copyrighted and ordered score and parts from one of the music rental companies, sent to PRISMA directly.
 The agreement was made that if the student was not selected to the final rounds only shipping would be charged.
 To make such arrangements please contact the rental company yourself.
 Zinfonia is a good resource for that.

 In some cases PRISMA may have the parts of your selection in our existing library, so do not hesitate to reach out.

 PRISMA charges a program fee to take part in the activities, masterclasses and lessons.
 You may choose to take part in the accommodation and meal plan.
 PRISMA has secured competitive prices with its hotel and caterers.
 For more information about PRISMA’s fees, click here.

 Within seven (7) days of acceptance, you must pay a deposit to secure your place at PRISMA.
-The balance of your fees will be due by April 30, 2022.
+The balance of your fees will be due by April 30, 2023.
 If you receive late admission (after April 30), the balance will be due within seven (7) days of your being notified of acceptance.
-Failure to pay your fees on time may result in the loss of your place at PRISMA.
+Failure to pay your fees on time may result in losing your place at PRISMA.